Autumn Movement - Carl Sandburg

 To love that well which thou must leave ere long.

-Fine art photographer with a background in photojournalism and commercial work. - Still life images inspired by nature, life, death, light, and oddities.
+Fine art photographer with a background in photojournalism, commercial photography, and art history. - Still life images inspired by nature, life, death, light, and oddities.